 Restricted reserves comprise monies raised for, or their use restricted to, a specific purpose, or contributions subject to donor imposed conditions.
-At the balance sheet date, £2.387m of these related to funds connected with the College's former playing fields, including the sale proceeds.
-A further £169,000 represents the funds of the Francis Martin College Pfeiffer Trust scheme are held here and the remaining £182,000 relates to equipment reserves.
+At the balance sheet date, £2.903m of these related to funds connected with the College's former playing fields, including the sale proceeds.
+A further £205,000 represents the funds of the Francis Martin College Pfeiffer Trust scheme and the remaining £222,000 relates to equipment reserves.
+The College is reviewing the ongoing appropriateness of the restrictions and assets allocated to the funds.